Trung-Dan-Phan/streamlit-portfolio/README.md

 ## Projects

 ### 1. **Object Recognition Model using MobileNet SSD**
 The first project is an object recognition system built using the MobileNet Single Shot Detector (SSD) model.
-MobileNet SSD is a lightweight and efficient neural network model for detecting objects in images or video streams.
-This project demonstrates:
+MobileNet SSD is a lightweight and efficient neural network model for detecting objects in images.

-- How to fine-tune and deploy an object recognition model.
-- Use of pre-trained models (MobileNet) for transfer learning in object detection.
-- Implementation of the MobileNet SSD model for real-time object detection.

-Users can upload an image or video through the Streamlit interface, and the model will identify and label objects within the media.
+Users can upload an image through the Streamlit interface, and the model will identify and label objects within the media.
 The focus is on efficient deployment for real-world applications, making use of lightweight architecture to handle real-time processing tasks.

 ### 2. **Tennis Head-to-Head Analytics Dashboard**
 The second project is a data analytics tool that visualizes head-to-head statistics of tennis matches between two players.
 This interactive dashboard enables users to: